andrewtdunn/mapsterious_be/README.md

 and classify the location as either a recreation site or a restaurant or a school.
 The location is given an icon and linked to either a wikipedia page or a yelp page.
 Users, once logged in via FB oauth, can create, read, update or delete a location, as well as leave comments on any location

-The admin publishes a REST API consumed by [mapsterious.com](http://mapsterious.com)
+The admin publishes a REST API consumed by [mapsterious.com frontend application](https://github.com/andrewtdunn/mapsterious_fe).

 example endpoint: [http://api.mapsterious.com/locations/JSON](http://api.mapsterious.com/locations/JSON)